AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ## Prerequisites

+>[!NOTE]
+>
+>You must install [[!DNL Live Search]](../live-search/install.md) before installing [!DNL Catalog Service].

-The onboarding process for [!DNL Catalog Service] requires access to the command line of the server as described in [Installation](installation.md).
+The onboarding process for [!DNL Catalog Service] requires access to the command line of the server.
 If you are not familiar with working from the command line, ask a developer or system integrator to help.

 ### Software requirements